Zelaox/Pyinstaller-GUI/README.md

    - Download from [Inno Setup Website](https://jrsoftware.org/isdl.php)
    - Install to default location or add to PATH

+## 🔐 Administrator Privileges

+**IMPORTANT:** This application requires Administrator privileges to function properly, especially when:
+- Creating executables in protected directories (like Program Files)
+- Installing packages or tools
+- Modifying system-level settings

+### Why Admin Rights Are Needed

+The error `[WinError 5] Access Denied` occurs when trying to write to protected directories without admin rights.
+This tool:
+- **Always requests admin privileges** for the installer (via Inno Setup)
+- Allows you to **optionally require admin** for your converted executables

+### Running with Admin Privileges

+**Option 1: Run the GUI with Admin Rights**
+- Right-click `enhanced_pyinstaller_gui.py` or the built executable
+- Select "Run as administrator"

+**Option 2: Build the GUI with Permanent Admin Request**
+- Run `build_with_admin.bat` (as administrator)
+- The resulting executable will always request admin rights

+### Administrator Flag for Your Executables

+When creating profiles or configuring builds, you can check:
+- ☑️ **"Require Administrator privileges (UAC elevation)"**

+This will make your converted executable request admin rights when launched, useful for:
+- Programs that need to access system files
+- Tools that modify the registry
+- Applications requiring hardware access (e.g., ADB tools)

 ## 💻 Usage

 ### Basic Usage